orsonteodoro/oiledmachine-overlay/SECURITY.md

 ## Protecting secrets and credentials

 This overlay uses 2 sandboxes.
-This ensures defense in depth protection in case one of the other fails because of quirk differences.
-This will help mitigate against supply chain attacks leading to credential theft or sabotage (e.g.
-Shai-Hulud worm or inspired varieties), but it requires effort on your part.
+This will help mitigate against supply chain attacks leading to credential theft or sabotage (e.g. Shai-Hulud worm or inspired varieties), but it requires effort on your part.

 If it bypasses the sandbox (e.g. Copy Fail), it will not protect that case but will mitigate for others.